-Booth of Putney, London produced motorcycles 1901-03.
+Booth of Putney, London produced motorcycles from 1901 to 1903.

 1903 Frank Hulbert rode a Booth in the ACU 1,000-mile trial.
 Also riding in that trial was S. Bramley Moore who took over the firm and, using the existing range, changed the name to Hulbert Bramley Motor Co.
 They then changed to using a 2¾ hp Minerva engine.

 If you have further information or a query related to this page, please contact us